 In addition to erosion, the negative correlation between closed embayments and recessed marsh may also point to herbivory by Canada Geese as a contributing factor.
 Canada Geese have already been attributed to planting mortality and failure in several tidal marshes in the FRE (Kistritz 1995; Adams & Williams 2004), and sedge marsh losses in other pacific northwest estuaries (Crandell 2001; Dawe et al. 2015).
-Herbivory was noted in more than half of the 76 created marshes that were visited in this study (two were excluded because they were unvegetated and cause was uncertain), with high (community altering) impacts observed in 11 (14%), moderate (widespread clipping) in 30 (39%), and low (occasional clipping) in 18 (24%) of sites (Fig. 7).
+Herbivory was noted in more than half of the 76 created marshes that were visited in this study (two were excluded because they were unvegetated and cause was uncertain), with high (i.e., community altering) impacts observed in 11 (14%), moderate (i.e., widespread clipping) in 30 (39%), and low (i.e., occasional clipping) in 18 (24%) of sites (Fig. 7).
 Inland marsh designs may offer a strategy for mitigating herbivory, as these sites are generally less suitable for Canada Geese, who rely on foreshore tidal flats and large channels to enter marshes, generally avoid enclosed areas where tall vegetation or human structures obscure their vision and rely on large open areas for take-off.
 Our data support this hypothesis, as 9 out of 12 (75 %) of inland sites visited in our surveys had no visible sign of herbivory, and none were graded as moderate or high intensity.
 Maximum C. lyngbyei leaf height data from vegetation plots also appear to be slightly higher in closed embayments than those exposed to river channels (Fig. 7).